molgenis/molgenis/docs/user_documentation/import-data/guide-upload.md

 ![Upload file screen](../../images/upload/upload-file-screen.png?raw=true, "Upload file")

 # Choose options
 Select a data upload option.
 On this page you can select the rules of how to upload your data into MOLGENIS.
 Because this dataset is an new data set to the application we leave the default option "Add entities" selected.
 In tabular data sets, the term entities refers to data-rows.
-It is important to understand that this selection is about the data and not the meta data of the data set.
+It is important to understand that this selection is about the entities and not the entity types.

 Choose options:
 * Add entities: Importer adds new entities or fails if entity exists.